andrixb/item-test/README.md

 The API endpoint uses NextJS routing so the external EP is hit by an internal EP.

 The *price* sort is from the highest to the lowest.

+*Warning*
+The *favorites* won't be a consistent list since no ids are returned by the external EP.
+They're store in the localStorage - which has got it's 5MB limit.
+Ideally an EP should store them up by contacting a DB, and serve them back when required.
+Even adding them up through the current internal service won't add a great benefits since they will be calculated anytime a new search is done, so they will be consistent only till a new search is done.